 There is a story to how this pizza crust came to be.
 I’ll start from the beginning. . .

-Then onto trying gluten-free pizza dough.
-Well, I found my body didn’t respond well to A LOT of gluten-free ‘flours’. #FAIL
+I tried gluten-free flours but found my body didn’t respond well to A LOT of gluten-free ‘flours’. #FAIL

 So here I was, I haven’t had pizza for months.
 Roland would grab a pizza on the way home for himself.
 What a butt head.
 I’d smell the basil, oregano, cheesy slices.
 They just called me name.
 Every time I’d ask myself if it was worth it to have just one slice.
 I’ve learned early on, it’s never worth it.

 Regardless pizza was calling my name and I needed a solution.

 So I scoured the internet for inspirations and found a recipe with cream cheese, cheese and eggs.
 Weirdest combination ever but oh my word it works.
 Tweaking the recipe I used real ingredients, cut back the amount of cheese and before I knew if I was devouring pizza without a care in the world.

 You would never think these ingredients meld into a pizza crust that can easily be picked up and mistaken for bread crust.
 It is really that good.

 Pictured on the (RIGHT) is the mixture before entering into the oven.
 Pictured on the (LEFT) is the cooked and ready to top crust.

 Pretty impressive if you ask me.
 Then all you need to do next is throw on some pizza sauce or pesto, top with your favorite toppings and BAM, Pizza porn.

 We do minimal cheese on top just because the amount of cheese in the crust.
 Oddly enough you can’t TASTE the cheese in the crust.